App Events FAQ

 - Hardcoding conversion values by guessing the “average” order value as opposed to passing the actual value

-- Inside the segment options, click Select Condition and select Device Info
+- Click Select Condition and select Device Info

 - Click Select Parameters and select Client Type